 Our current membership database is controlled at county level, rather than national level via our cloud based computing system, and is accessible to all members of the Executive committee as well as Area Coordinators.

 This role undertakes the administration of the database on behalf of the Association, inputing new data and amending existing data, on a regular basis, and all in keeping with the data protection measures necessary for the safeguarding of the information.

 An Area Network Co-ordinator will typically be asked to act as a point of contact for Neighbourhood Watch schemes local to the area.
 The primary role of an Area Network Co-ordinator is to ensure a good level of communication with all schemes in the local area, thus enabling important local knowledge to be shared, as well as to help raise awareness and deal with issues as necessary.
 The aim is for a two way dialogue to be established between schemes.

-The Area Network Co-ordinator will also be the main point of contact for the locality Community Engagement Officer, and is invited to attend Executive Committee meetings.
+The Area Network Co-ordinator will also be the main point of contact for the locality Community Policing Officer, and is invited to attend Executive Committee meetings.
 Area Networks are defined on the “Network” pages of our website

 This role requires a person or persons to work with the constabulary, and in particular Safer Neighbourhood Teams and Community Engagement Officers, and other partners, to create an annual event engagement programme, whereby Neighbourhood Watch and the Constabulary can jointly attend public facing events in the community.
 The role will require the event planners to organise and seek attendance from NW schemes local to the event - in order to provide the necessary support to help run the event.

 The publicity role requires a person or persons to be a point of contact for media engagement.
 This will include sending out press releases and articles as necessary, and will also include publicity of any engagement events as may be organised by the Event Planners